 2) Some are simply set to get a bargain.

-3) Low professional rates should be accorded when the guitars in question are of low market value.
-For some strange reasons, the same yardstick is not applicable to guitars of high market value.
+3) If the guitar is of low market value, repair charges should be low as well.
+However the same yardstick is not applicable to guitars of high market value.

 4) The fault is minor, so should the repair fees.